GonzaloGorgojo/nest-experience-api/README.md

 ## Description

 This is an API built with NestJS.
 The purpose of this API is to provide endpoints for a frontend application to consume in order to retrieve and manage education and work experience from users.
 I will use it in my personal webpage <br>
-The Api got a login option that uses JWT security, this was made to do all operations except the ones that read data.
+The Api got a few usefull things:<br>

+- Login that use JWT security, this was made to do all operations except the ones that read data.
+- bcrypt hashing and salting to store passwords.
+- env variable checkings
+- automapper

-### :computer: Technologies used
+### :computer: Technologies/Libraries used

 - Nest.JS
 - Typescript